 To fix and collect Assessments from the Members as provided in the Declaration.

-Employment and dismissal of the personnel necessary for the maintenance and operation of the Common area and Limited Common Areas.
+Employment and dismissal of the personnel necessary for the maintenance and operation of the Common Area and Limited Common Areas.

-Adoption, amendment and repeal of rules and regulations as to the Corporation deemed reasonable and necessary.
+Adoption, amendment and repeal of Rules and Regulations as to the Corporation deemed reasonable and necessary.

 To borrow money and to incur indebtedness for the purposes of the Corporation, and to cause to be executed and to deliver therefor, in the Corporation’s name, promissory notes, bonds, debentures, deeds of trust, mortgages, pledges, hypothecations or other evidence of debt and securities therefor; subject, however to the limitations set forth in the Articles and the Declaration.